Fieldcraft & Survival Workshop

 Fieldcaft and Surival Workshop

 One of the most important skills a wildlife photographer needs to learn is fieldcraft.
 When dealing with wild animals it can be the difference of getting your images or not it’s so important.
-I served in the British Army for eight years as a soldier.
-I often used nature as my early warning on active service.
+I served in the British Army as a soldier, I often used nature as my early warning on active service.
 I learnt to read the signals, noises and signs that something wasn't’t right around me by just listening to nature more so birdsong.

 I’ve taken part in the Cambrian patrol, and many survival exercises around the world both in a training role and active service role.
 Spending many weeks hidden from view gathering information and seeing without been seen as part of a sniper team.

 The idea of these one day workshops once a month in the Peak District is to pass on my knowledge and real-time skills to you that will help you with your own fieldcraft skills and also some very basic survival skills that you will be able to apply in any situation around the world.
 Finding clean water, shelter, food and making a fire.
 All of these elements are key in keeping you alive.